J00LZ/spotify-control/README.md

   * `search name of song` will search spotify for a song matching the name, and play the first result.
 By using `search -l|--list name of song` you will get a simple selector where you can pick one of the first 5 results.
 Using `-c|--count n` in addition to `-l` you can instead display the first `n` songs.

 With the flag `-s|--service-name` you can specify a different service to send the request to.
-Other mediaplayers (like vlc for instance) migth use a simmilar api so they can be controlled using this program as well.
+Other mediaplayers (like vlc for instance) migth use a similar api so they can be controlled using this program as well.

 ## Example
 ```sh